Non-compliance and Under-performance in Australian Human-induced Regeneration Projects

 Abstract

-The boom-and-bust nature of rangeland ecosystems makes them ill-suited to nature-based solution (NbS) carbon offset projects involving sequestration in vegetation and soils.
-The variability in these systems makes it difficult to determine whether observed stock changes are attributable to the project activities, creating additionality risks.
-The low and variable rainfall in rangelands also means stock increases will often be impermanent, being susceptible to reversals in droughts, a risk magnified by climate change.
-The vast areas and small potential for gains per unit area add further complications, making it difficult to accurately measure carbon stock changes at low cost.
+The ‘boom-and-bust’ nature of rangeland ecosystems makes them ill-suited to nature-based solution (NbS) carbon offset projects involving sequestration in vegetation and soils.
+The variability in these systems makes it difficult to determine whether observed carbon stock changes are attributable to project activities, creating additionality risks.
+The low and variable rainfall in rangelands also means carbon stock increases will often be impermanent, being susceptible to reversals in droughts, a risk magnified by climate change.
+The small potential for gains per unit area over vast regions adds further complications, making it difficult to accurately measure carbon stock changes at low cost.
 This creates pressure to trade accuracy for simplicity in measurement approaches, increasing the risk of measurement errors.
-Despite these risks, rangelands have been advanced as a location for offset projects because of low land costs and low opportunity cost, and a perception they are extensively degraded.
+Despite these risks, rangelands have been advanced as suitable for offset projects because of low opportunity cost and a perception they are extensively degraded.
 The most prominent example globally is human-induced regeneration (HIR) projects under the Australian carbon credit unit (ACCU) scheme, which are purporting to regenerate permanent even-aged native forests (areas with ≥20% canopy cover from trees ≥2 metres high) across millions of hectares of largely uncleared rangelands, predominantly by reducing grazing pressure from livestock and feral animals.
-Existing research has shown limited forest regeneration in the credited areas of these projects and that most of the observed changes in tree cover are attributable to factors other than the project activities, most likely variable rainfall.
-Here we extend this research by evaluating compliance of a sample of 117 HIR projects with regulatory requirements.
-The results suggest most HIR projects are non-compliant with key regulatory requirements that are essential to project integrity.
-The findings point to major administrative and governance failings in Australia’s carbon credit scheme.
+Previous research found limited forest regeneration in the credited areas of these projects, and that most of the observed changes in tree cover were attributable to factors other than the project activities, most likely variable rainfall.
+Here we extend this research by evaluating compliance of a sample of 116 HIR projects with regulatory requirements and their performance in increasing sequestration in regeneration.
+The results suggest most HIR projects are non-compliant with key regulatory requirements that are essential to project integrity and that they have had minimal impact on woody vegetation cover in credited areas.
+The findings point to major administrative and governance failings in Australia’s carbon credit scheme, and a significant missed opportunity to restore biodiversity-rich woodlands and forests in previously cleared lands via legitimate carbon offset projects.

 DOI